andrewluetgers/ngTest/README.md

 	})

-The value can also be an array of the following values all of which all optional and can be used multiple times:
+The value can also be an array of the following values all of which are optional and can be used multiple times:

 ### Strings
 Strings define either angular modules to load or dependencies to inject.